 Exclusive: NFL Network Analyst MJ Acosta on Why She Eloped Amid COVID-19

-The last place where sportscaster MJ Acosta may have expected to meet her future husband was on the job: at a basketball game on Christmas Day.
-And seven years later, it was during Super Bowl Weekend at that same arena, where her boyfriend, security specialist David Ruiz, proposed.
+The last place where sportscaster MJ Acosta may have expected to meet her future husband was at a basketball game on Christmas Day.
+And seven years later, it was during Super Bowl Weekend at that same arena, where her boyfriend, security specialist and US Marine David Ruiz, proposed.